zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 is consistent with the sum of atoms "owned" by MPI processors every time that thermodynamic output is written.
-In the majority of cases, lost atoms are unexpected and a result of extremely high velocities causing instabilities in the system, and those velocities can result from a variety of issues.
+In the majority of cases, lost atoms are unexpected and a result of extremely high velocities causing instabilities in the system.
+Such velocities can result from a variety of issues.
 For ideas on how to track down issues with unexpected lost atoms, see :ref:`Fast moving atoms <hint05>` and :ref:`Neighbor list settings <hint09>` in the general troubleshooting